JimLiu96/JSCN/README.md

   ```[(u_id_in_target_1, uid_in_source_1),(u_id_in_target_2, uid_in_source_2),....,]```
   which tells the model how the users in target domain are aligned with users in source domains.

-You may generate the data first if you want to run the code on new datasets.
+You may generate those files first if you want to run the code on new datasets.

 The maximum number of source domains is currently 2 by using `JSCN_beta_s2`